sheldonucr/ucr-eecs168-lab/lab3/README.md

 _**Fig. 18.
 Simulation result with parasitic extraction**_

 Now go ahead and simulate your circuit as you did previously in Part 3 of the tutorial.
-From the schematic window, go to `Tools -> SAE` to open a new SAE window.
+From the schematic window, go to `Tools -> PrimeWave` to open a new SAE window.
 When comparing the two waveforms (inverter parasitics to inverter without parasitics) take note of the difference between delays from VIN to VOUT for transient waveforms.
 The result can be seen in Fig.18.

 __Tip__: